ItsSabey/Homework/PraxeSkupinovýProjektDInteraktivníMapa/README.md

 ![](mapa.JPG)
 Mapa se vygeneruje, ale chybí body.

-mapmarkers2.php ´´error on line 6 at column 6: XML declaration allowed only at the start of the document´´ <br>
+mapmarkers2.php ´´error on line 6 at column 6: XML declaration allowed only at the start of the document´´>
 ![](error.JPG)
 Opravdu jsem všechno vyzkoušel, ale mě to nefunguje.